FieldingGroup/LJscatter/README.md

 ## About

 UVLJscatter is a Monte-Carlo simulation program that models electron transport in liquid microjets.

-*[Detailed description of code]*
+It models the scattering of electrons with kinetic energies below 5 eV near the surface and the transmission of electrons through the surface of liquid jets.
+A detailed account of its application to ultraviolet liquid-microjet photoelectron spectra is given in [Simonetti and Fielding, 2025](doi.org).

 ## Installation